A Series of Unfortunate Events: Setting

-The books seem to be set in an alternate, "timeless" world with stylistic similarities to both the 19th century and the 1930s, though with contemporary, and seemingly anachronistic scientific knowledge.
+The setting of the world has been compared to Edward Scissorhands in that it is suburban gothic.
+The books seem to be set in an alternate, "timeless" world stylistically resembling both the 19th century and the 1930s, though with later, and seemingly anachronistic scientific knowledge.
 For instance, in The Hostile Hospital, the Baudelaire children send a message via Morse code on a telegraph, yet the general store they are in has fiber-optic cable for sale.
 An "advanced computer" appears in The Austere Academy.

-Danielle Russell, a professor at Glendon College, argues that the settings are reflective of familiar places, but are "bizarre" enough that young readers feel distanced from the world of the Baudelaires.
-The setting of the world has been compared to Edward Scissorhands in that it is "suburban gothic".
+Glendon College scholar Danielle Russell argues that the settings reflect of familiar places, but are "bizarre" enough that young readers feel distanced from the world of the Baudelaires.
 While the film version sets the Baudelaire mansion in the city of Boston, Massachusetts, real places rarely appear in the books, though some are mentioned.
 For example, in The Ersatz Elevator, a book in Jerome and Esmé Squalor's library was titled Trout, in France They're Out.
-There are also references to the fictional nobility of North American regions, specifically the Duchess of Winnipeg and the King of Arizona.
+There are also references to fictional North American titles: the Duchess of Winnipeg and the King of Arizona.